-Treating and Preventing Parasites
+Treating and Preventing Parasites in Dogs and Cats

-Your pet needs to stay on parasite prevention throughout their life in order to stay healthy.
+Your cats and dogs needs to stay on parasite prevention throughout their life in order to stay healthy.
 Fleas, ticks, heartworms and various intestinal parasites are an ongoing issue, but you can keep infestations at bay with the right preventive.
 Before starting your pet on prevention, we will need to run a fecal test to check for intestinal parasites and take a blood test to screen for heartworms.

 Parasite-borne diseases such as Lyme disease, flea allergic dermatitis, tapeworm and heartworm disease can be treated, but treatment can be costly.
 Complete prevention will always be the best medicine!
 Call our hospital today at (708) 248-8888 to get started with your pet.